Statistical mechanics of bend flexoelectricity and the twist-bend phase in bent-core liquid crystals: Introduction

 Bent-core liquid crystals exhibit a rich variety of phases with different types of orientational order.
 At high temperature they form an isotropic phase, with disorder in all of the molecular axes.
 As the temperature decreases they form a nematic phase, in which the long axes of the molecules tend to align up or down along a director $\mathbf{\hat n}$.
 The transverse orientations of the molecules can then have various types of order in the plane perpendicular to $\mathbf{\hat n}$: they might be disordered (leading to a uniaxial nematic phase), or have nematic order (leading to a biaxial nematic phase), or have polar order (leading to a net polarization).
 A classic argument of Meyer~\cite{meyer69} shows that polar order of the transverse directions couples to bend variations in the main director $\mathbf{\hat n}$.
 As a result, it is particularly easy to induce polar order and director bend in bent-core liquid crystals, compared with analogous rod-like liquid crystals.

 Recent research has found two remarkable physical phenomena arising from polar order and director bend in bent-core liquid crystals:

 \paragraph{Flexoelectricity:} The flexoelectric effect is a linear coupling between polar order and director deformations in the uniaxial or biaxial nematic phase.
 An imposed deformation of the nematic director leads to an electrostatic polarization, and conversely, an applied electric field induces a deformation of the nematic director.
-Since the initial discovery by Meyer~\cite{meyer69}, this effect has drawn great interest due to its possible application in devices such as display panels, actuators, micropower generators, and electro-mechanical transducers for sensing or energy-harvesting uses.
+This effect was initially discovered by Meyer~\cite{meyer69}, and since then has been investigated by many researchers~\cite{somoza91}.
+It has possible applications in devices such as display panels, actuators, micropower generators, and electro-mechanical transducers for sensing or energy-harvesting uses.
 In general, the director deformation might be either splay or bend, but one would expect the bend flexoelectric effect to be dominant in bent-core liquid crystals.
 Indeed, recent experiments by Harden \emph{et al.}~\cite{harden06,harden08} have found that bent-core liquid crystals have a surprisingly large bend flexoelectric coefficient, up to 35 nC/m, roughly three orders of magnitude larger than the typical value of 3--20 pC/m in rod-like liquid crystals.

 For flexoelectricity, the key theoretical question is how to explain the large effect found in bent-core liquid crystals, so that it can be exploited for technological application.
 In a previous paper~\cite{subas10}, we conjectured that the large flexoelectric effect is a statistical phenomenon associated with nearby polar phase.
 Near a polar phase, a nematic liquid crystal is on the verge of developing spontaneous polar order, and hence any deformation of the director should induce a large polar response.
 In the previous paper, we explored that concept by constructing a model for splay flexoelectricity in a system of pear-shaped molecules.
 It is still necessary to extend the model to the more complex but physically realistic case of bend flexoelectricity in bent-core liquid crystals.